pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Week 11 - 22nd to 28th August

+ - Successfully removed and fixed build errors for `EmgGradientDescent.cpp` and started with `swap()` implementation for `BaseContainer` in the abstraction template.

 ### Week 10 - 15th to 21st August

  - Working on the new design for AreaIterator.